AshRouth/SOC/_motions/Revisions to Standing Orders for Party Discipline.markdown

 “The Chair or Deputy Chair shall inform the Complaints Manager of the Investigators allocated to the complaint.
 The Complaints Manager will inform the Investigators of the contact details of the Complainant, Respondent and any identified witnesses held on the Green Party membership database, as well as any reasonable adjustments that need to be made during the investigation as notified under 3.10.”

+Insert another clause (4.7), re-number subsequent clauses and references to those clauses

+“When the appointed Investigators receive the complaints form and evidence, they may identify potential breaches of the GPEW Constitution or Code of Conduct, directly connected to this specific complaint which have not been identified by the Complainant.
+They will obtain the agreement of the complainant, then add these to the complaint.
+In such cases, the Investigators must inform the Respondent and Complaints Manager that they have extended the remit of the investigation.”